jgnewman/norlunda/algorithm.md

 The first syllable in every word (apart from grammatical prefixes) is always stressed.
 All long vowels in unstressed syllables shorten.
 Example: _*lindīn_ → _*lindin_.

 {: .mb-8 }
-Various consonants become africated or are otherwise affected by the presence of fricatives as follows:
+Various consonants africate, de-africate, or are otherwise affected by the presence of fricatives as follows:
 Short (non-doubled) **/b/** after a vowel becomes **/v/**
 - **/b/** after a consonant other than **/b/** becomes **/f/**
 - **/d/** before a **fricative** becomes **/t/**